Deephaven Data Lifecycle

 - Intraday disk volumes (or subdirectory partitions thereof) should be provided for each database namespace via local disk or SAN and be capable of handling the write and read requirements for the data set.

-- Once merged into historical data, intraday files should be removed from the intraday disk by a manually configured data clean up process.
+- Once merged into historical data, intraday partitions may be removed from the intraday disk using a Data Validation PQ with the

-- Historical shared (NFS) volumes (or subdirectory partitions thereof) should be provided for each database namespace via shared filesystem that is mounted under
+services. - Historical shared (NFS) volumes (or subdirectory partitions thereof) should be provided for each database namespace via a shared filesystem that is mounted under

 /db/Systems/<databaseNamespace>/WritablePartitions